luyadev/luya/docs/guide/ngrest-api.md

 }
 ```

-Now as you have declared the filtering model to the api, this allows you to use the `filter` param, assuming you d like to filter for a given group_id in the users lise there url would like this `my-api-filter?filter[group_id]=1`.
+Now as you have declared the filtering model to the API, this allows you to use the `filter` param, assuming you d like to filter for a given group_id in the users lise there URL would like this `my-api-filter?filter[group_id]=1`.

 The filter can also be part of the requested body, the body param should then start with `filter` as well: